 www.burystedmundsangling.org Bury Free Press, Tackle Up and Facebook shall be used at various stages for the communication of the Associations news to its members.

-A member on production of his own membership book is empowered to become an honorary bailiff.
-He may request any other angler fishing association waters to produce a current membership book and rod licence.
+A member on production of his own membership card and/or QR code is empowered to become an honorary bailiff.
+He may request any other angler fishing association waters to produce proof of current membership and rod licence.
 He may report any rule infringement to the Fisheries Officer or Committee.

 Combination locks are fitted to access, Badwell Ash and Barrow Lake.
 The combination for these is changed each season.

 The Annual General Meeting and Trophy Presentation shall be held on Monday 3rd February 2024.

 PIKE FISHING IS ONLY PERMITTED FROM THE 1st NOVEMBER TO 31st MARCH EACH SEASON

 NO GLASS BOTTLES ON ASSOCIATION WATERS